Stepping Down as Chief: The Jewish News interview

 JN: Do you feel that there could be a legal challenge against shuls refusing to host gay weddings?

-LS: No, otherwise I would have opposed the legislation very, very publically and strongly.
+Rabbi Sacks: No, otherwise I would have opposed the legislation very, very publicly and strongly.
 We did not let that legislation happen without the most solemn and categorical assurances from government.

 JN: How concerned are you about the treatment of Israel by some unions, at some universities and has this changed during your tenure?

-LS: Yes, it’s changed very much.
-It started on September 29th 2000 with the intifada and that’s been a major concern for these past thirteen years.
+Rabbi Sacks: Yes, it’s changed very much.
+It started on 29th September 2000 with the Intifada and that’s been a major concern for these past thirteen years.
 There is a Jewish principle of justice, but it is even a principle of Roman law, ‘If you want justice, you have to hear the other side’.
 I don’t believe in some environments they are hearing the other side, they are not hearing Israel’s case and you cannot work for peace, you cannot work for justice unless you hear the other side.
 If Israel’s case is refused admission, then neither justice, nor the cause of peace, will be served.

 JN: Have you been surprised by the level of hostility towards Israel in the Lords?